-- Emergency contact numbers: please make sure that these are up-to-date and advise the school of any changes it is essential that we have a letter listing arrangements made by parents when are they are away from home or out of the country.
+- Emergency contact numbers and email: please make sure that these are up-to-date and advise the school of any changes it is essential that we have a letter listing arrangements made by parents when are they are away from home or out of the country.

 - School Entrance: a member of staff is available at the start of the day to take any letters and deal with simple queries, please make a formal appointment for any detailed discussion about your child during Parent Teacher meetings.

-- Communication from the school: school newsletters can be downloaded from the website and parents will receive these via email
+- Communication from the school: Parents will receive Newsletter via email

 These are publicised in the newsletters.
 Parents are given as much notice as possible in order to be able to attend these and support their children.
 Annual events include, nativities, concerts, sports day, and performances Extended Day Care This takes place each day after school from 3.30 -6.00. for an additional charge.
 The children participate in a variety of activities involving the creative arts, outdoor and indoor play.
 In the first year this service will be provided as a service according to needs and be priced to cover all costs.
 Children will be signed up for a full term.

-Practices are carried out on a regular basis.
+Practices are carried out on a termly basis.

-Homework is kept to a minimum in year 0-2, but please support your children with this and help them to see that it is an important part of their learning.
+Homework is kept to a minimum, but please support your children with this and help them to see that it is an important part of their learning.